metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 should be related to [[traditional]](https://bookbrainz.org/author/415a1f7c-a793-4107-9f2f-c38caf15116d).

-## Current Author-linking relatinoships are:
+## Current Author-linking relationships are:

 1. Other authors (link back to the pen names/personas section above)
     * persona